Meet Kathleen O’Keefe-Kanavos

-Twice a young woman has survived her Wonderland journey of seeking a cancer cure by challenging medical authority with information from the psychic realm.
-Now she summons the courage to put her shattered life back together again and uses everything available in this world and the next to focus on a fulfilling future.
-The healing power of humor, prayer, and spirit teach her an important lesson: “Take care of your spirit and it will take care of you.”
+Medical history repeats itself as a young woman embarks on a Wonderland journey.
+She seeks a cure for cancer recurrence by challenging medical authority with information from the dream realm of healing and must rely on her amusing “inner selves” in the process.
+Rather than believing healthy medical test results she summons the courage to defy her doctors and uses everything available in this world, and the next to save her life again.
+The healing power of humor, prayer, and spirit teach her an important lesson: “We are not alone.”

 ABOUT THE COVER

-What is Cancerland?
+What is CANCERLAND?
 Think of it as the intellectual, emotional, and psychic amusement park of cancer treatment where every ride, game, and attraction demonstrates a different aspect of humanity’s complexities and individualism during treatment.
-Cancerland provides multiple explanations of the way things are in the physical, spiritual, psychic, and dream world of crisis.
+CANCERLAND provides multiple explanations of the way things are in the physical, spiritual, psychic, and dream worlds of crisis.

-In this blend of reality, fantasy, and science, I use the allegory of Alice’s travels to make the crucial parts of my cancer survival more accessible and less frightening to the reader who may still be in treatment.
+I use the allegory of Alice’s travels to make the crucial parts of my cancer treatment and recurrence survival more accessible and less frightening while explaining the importance of dreams during times of crisis.

 C H A P T E R 1